Why Climb Elbrus with Alpine Ascents?

 Key Elements of our Climb and Success

-- Lead guides: We always send a guide from the United States, generally an experienced Himalayan climber.
-Our 2015 trips are scheduled to be led by Vern Tejas.
+We always send a guide from the United States, generally an experienced Himalayan climber.
+2016 saw nearly 96% success with Vern and Carole Tejas leading our teams.
+Our 2017 trips are scheduled to be led by Vern Tejas.